Animal Registration

 What is a working dog?

-A working dog is defined in Animal Management (Cats and Dogs) Act 2008 as a dog which is kept:
+A working dog is defined in the Animal Management (Cats and Dogs) Act 2008 as a dog which is kept:

 • on rural land; and